 The Morongo Basin has been selected as a site because of its remote beauty and unique history.
 Among the last regions in the country affected by the Homestead Acts, many thousands of acres of this 450-square-mile community were distributed in small tracts (2.5-10 acres) between the end of the Second World War and the completion of the program in 1970.
 To this day the basin floor is littered with thousands of abandoned small structures, constructed at that time to secure free title to allotments of government land, distributed via lottery.
 These shacks and cabins are an inescapable part of the landscape, and a powerful reminder of the ecological impact of the Jeffersonian ideal of small-scale land ownership as a cornerstone to healthy democratic governance.
 Joshua Tree National Park occupies the southern portions of the basin, which is also home to the Noah Purifoy Outdoor Art Museum and Twentynine Palms Marine Corps Air Ground Combat Center.
 The region lies within four hours’ drive of over 30 million people and attracts about 2 million tourists annually.

-The planned opening of this project in early 2016 is intended to coincide with the foundation of REBOOT, a new media imprint in development with punctum books.
+The planned opening of this project in late 2019 is intended to coincide with the foundation of REBOOT, a new media imprint in development with punctum books.
 It is expected that “Volume 2” will model the work of the imprint to follow.
 This is part of its purpose, as well as its context.